-Table I - Experience in Raising and Investing Funds (As a Percentage of Investment)
+TABLE I - Experience in Raising and Investing Funds (As a Percentage of Investment)

-Table II - Compensation to Sponsor (in Dollars)
+TABLE II - Compensation to Sponsor (in Dollars)

-Table III - Annual Operating Results of Prior Programs
+TABLE III - Annual Operating Results of Prior Programs

-Table IV (Results of completed programs) and Table V (sales or disposals of property) have been omitted since none of the Prior Programs have sold any of their properties to date.
+TABLE IV (Results of completed programs) and TABLE V (sales or disposals of property) have been omitted since none of the Prior Programs have sold any of their properties to date.

-Additional information relating to the acquisition of properties by the Prior Programs is contained in Table VI, which is included in the Registration Statement which the Partnership has filed with the Securities and Exchange Commission.
-As described above, no Prior Program has sold or disposed of any property held by it.
-Copies of any or all information will be provided to prospective investors at no charge upon request.
+Additional information relating to the acquisition of properties by the Prior Programs is contained in TABLE VI, which is included in the Registration Statement which the Company has filed with the Securities and Exchange Commission.
+As described above, no Wells Prior Public Program has sold or disposed of any property held by it.
+Copies of any or all information will be provided to prospective investors at no charge upon request, including copies of the Form 10-K Annual Report for any or all of the Prior Programs for any available year.